TypeLab is a free 72-hour online event, with workshops, demos, interviews, experiments, and more.

 Studio tour with neon sign maker Evan Voyles of The Neon Jungle.
 Having made over 500 signs lighting up the streets of Austin, TX, Evan shares his story of writing letters in lights.
 Framed in metal and glass, his signs are both theatrical and functional with the sole job of getting you to look and step inside the store.
 So stop on by and say hello.

 The demo will address the basics of building digital assistants, that keep track of everything you don’t want to think about then you are drawing.
 While you are drawing.
-(This could grow into a workshops of 1-1.5 hr if there is no more other content)
+(This could grow into a workshops of 1-1.5 hr)

 Please RSVP for this event separately from TypeLab.
 A special Zoom webinar link will be sent to you via Eventbrite.